CompuSource

 CompuSource Compatible Systems Inc. was a short-lived privately held American computer company active in the 1980s and based in Minneapolis.
-It sold a variety of clones of the Apple II, including one portable that was also an IBM PC clone and a CP/M machine.
+It sold a variety of clones of the Apple II, including one portable that was also an IBM PC compatible and a CP/M machine.

 History

 CompuSource was incorporated in December 1982 and co-founded by Joel Ronning in Minneapolis, Minnesota.
-The computer's first product was a clone of the Apple II, called the Orange Peel.
-Ronning commissioned original equipment manufacturer Orange Computers, Inc., out of Toronto to manufacture the computer.
+The computer's first product was an Apple II clone called the Orange Peel.
+Ronning commissioned original equipment manufacturer Orange Computers, out of Toronto, to manufacture the computer.
 It was able to run software for the Apple II but had slightly altered capabilities; as well, it used a custom ROM that was a clean-room design of Apple's BIOS for the Apple II.

 Around 95 Orange Peel units worth US$76,000 were sold between late 1982 and early 1983, before the computer was the subject of a confiscation at the Minneapolis–Saint Paul International Airport in February 1983, when guards of the U.S. Customs Service seized four units from a cargo plane coming from Toronto.
 Executives of Apple had appealed to the Customs Service to look out for potential counterfeits of Apple's products in the years prior; almost 2,000 such counterfeits had been confiscated up to that point in total.
 Ronning stated that the Orange Peel did not contain any of Apple's copyrighted code nor infringed on Apple's trade dress, with an entirely different external appearance and detachable keyboard.
 Customs eventually cleared CompuSource of any wrongdoing in March 1984, calling the incident a mistake, but by that point Orange Computer had dissolved, and CompuSource moved on to another supplier.
 The company continued selling the remaining inventory of Orange Peels, at roughly $300, down from $795 in 1983 (both prices being a fraction of what Apple charged for their Apple IIs at the time).